Intelligence & Order

 -

-Generate Images Without Switching Windows: Using Codex CLI from Claude Code to Call OpenAI Image-2
+Generate Images Without Switching Windows: Letting Claude Code Call OpenAI Image-2 Through Codex CLI

 -